 Our feline mates have kept some instincts that may have worked well for them in the wild, but do not work all that well for us humans indoors.
 And key among those is the tendency to scratch.

 In the outdoors, cats need to scratch surfaces in order to keep their claws sharp.
 They use these to protect themselves against threats, to catch prey, to give them traction to move faster, and to deposit their scent and mark on their territory.
 They usually sharpen their claws by dragging them through wood and other rough material.

 Cats keep this habit even when they are indoors.
 In the absence of trees, they turn to wooden furniture and drapes.
 Their prey instinct is activated when playing, and those sharp claws may draw blood even if they do not mean to.

 By removing the cat’s claws, owners are able to protect their furniture and themselves from scratching.
-It’s the simplest way to solve the problem of the owner.
-But this spells a lot of trouble for the cat itself.
+It’s the easiest way to resolve the issue of the owner.
+But this signifies a lot of trouble for the cat.

 How Is Declawing Done?

 Claws are unique structures that have played a big role in the evolution and survival of cats big and small.
 In some ways, they are similar to human nails, but it would be wrong to think that declawing is just like removing a nail bed…as uncomfortable as that may already sound.

 That’s because a major difference between claws and nails is where they grow form.
 Human nail beds grow on the surface of the skin.
 Cat claws, on the other hand, grow out of a bone called the distal phalanx.
 So in order to stop the claw from growing back, this bone must be removed too.
 If you have a hard time imagining it, the picture above is what declawing would mean on a human hand.

 What makes it worse is that cats are digitigrade mammals, which means they walk on their toes (unlike us humans who walk on the soles of our feet).
 Removing the last toe bone means removing the structure that evolved specifically to carry the entire weight of their body.